StackStorm-Exchange/stackstorm-opsgenie/README.md

 st2 rule enable opsgenie.send_heartbeat_timer
 ```

-To get an alert if it expires an intergration for Heartbeat should be
+To get an alert if it expires an integration for Heartbeat should be
 configured in the OpsGenie web interface.

-## Configureation

-Update the `config.yaml` to setup the API key for OpsGenie.

-* `api_key` - The integration API key from the OpsGenie integration page.

 ## Coverage of OpsGenie API